DeeMcCart/CI_PP2_HumbleNumble/README.md

 Daily user entries are stored in an array of 7 x 6 rows as follows:
 Attempt [(undef, green, orange), (undef/green/orange), (undef/green/orange), (underf/green/orange), (undef/green/orange), (success)]
-Attempt [attempt#, element#} can be compared to each of the entries in solution [day#, element#y] to search for a match - if found then if attempt.element# matches solution.element# then green, else orange.
+Attempt attempt#, element# can be compared to each of the entries in solution [day#, element#y] to search for a match - if found then if attempt.element# matches solution.element# then green, else orange.

 Break out of loop when success, or when 6 tries reached.
 <br>